No5 Chambers

 The Legal Cheek View

-Made up of 260 juniors and 40 KCs, No5 Barristers’ Chambers is one of the largest sets in the country.
+Made up of over 260 juniors and 41 KCs, No5 Barristers’ Chambers is one of the largest sets in the country.
 Split across premises in Birmingham (its spiritual home), Bristol, and London, its tenants practice across the array of legal practice areas, covering everything from crime to business.
-The set divides up its practice into a number of core groups, into seven of which it is recruiting pupils this application round: the business and property group, the personal injury and clinical negligence group, the planning and environment group, the public law group, the employment group, the family group, and the crime group.
+The set divides up its practice into a number of core groups, into four of which it is recruiting pupils this application round: the business and property group, the personal injury and clinical negligence group, public law and immigration, and the crime group.
 Surely something for everyone!
 Recruitment focuses on Birmingham, with London also being a growth area.
 Given the sheer size of the set and its emphasis on recruiting pupils to core practice groups, it’s fair to say that No5 resembles a law firm more than a chambers.

 With so many exciting practice areas on offer, it can be hard for applicants to know where to apply.
 Are they more drawn to the challenge of tracing mistaken payments or the thrill of cross-examining a defendant in criminal proceedings?
 Would they prefer to work on cases involving complex neurological injuries or those involving matrimonial finance?
 Whatever the answers, there is bound to be the sort of work to suit at No5.
 Pupils will be recruited to a particular practice area (and location) but will sometimes gain exposure to other areas during their pupillage.
 Successfully completing pupillage in a particular practice group will mean becoming a tenant in that group.
 Wherever a pupil ends up, “the clerks are absolutely excellent at developing a tenant’s practice in the direction they want it to go in”.